 The 4th game was paticularly frustrating in this aspect.
 Several of the campaign levels featured one-way teleporters right into your territory.
 Coupled with the AI being unaffected by fog of war (and perhaps even shroud), you're going to get a lot of invasions as soon as you leave your towns at the least bit disadvantaged.

 At least in II, heroes resting up in castles get their spell points back at the beginning of their turn, for players anyway; for the computer?
 Well, the computer gets spell points back at the end of its turn.
 They attack you in a castle, no spell points back.
 You attack them in a castle, they've got them all back.
-This almost falls into Game Breaker territory at times.

 Apparently, the development team for VI is working to make this as minimal as possible.
 We'll just have to wait and see how this works out.